 Due to the straightforward logic and general design of the NOVA line I/O bus, customer-provided or customer-designed I/O devices may be easily interfaced to a NOVA line computer system.
-Information on how to interface to the NOVA line may be found in "The Interface Manual" (DGC 015-000031).
+Information on how to interface to the NOVA line may be found in "The Interface Designer's Reference Manual" (DGC 015-000031).